slatedocs/slate/src/includes/_zones.md

 This endpoint retrieves all the zones that limits the range of the scooter.
 Outside of a business zone the speed will automatically be reduced and will only be restored once entering the business zone again.
 Within a business zone there are constrained zones which limit the capability of the vehicle like maximum speed and the capability to park the vehicle.
-The reduced speed is currently fixed and set to 5kmh.
+The reduced speed is currently fixed and set to 5km/h.

-The provided coordinates describe a polygone.
+The provided coordinates describe a polygon.

 <aside class="notice">
 There is no additional functionality for the client to implement for the constraint zones.
 Those constraints are either enforced by endpoints (e.g. parking is rejected)